The Most Successful Photographers Spread Ideas

 My photos defined what I could do for clients.

-I was photographing things like lasers you cannot see with the naked eye, but I was capturing this in photos.
+I was photographing things like lasers that you cannot see with the naked eye.

-I continued to grow and try new technology to solve the problems of clients trying to connect with their audiences.
-For example, I added 360º panoramic interactive pieces for the clients to put on their websites.
+I continued to grow and explore new technologies to help clients connect with their audiences.
+For example, I added 360º panoramic interactive elements for clients to add to their websites.

-I then started to add just audio to slide shows that were easy to host on almost any website and more economical to produce over traditional video.
+I then started to add just audio to slide shows that were easy to host on almost any website and more economical to produce than traditional video.

-I added video and mixed this with still images to help an audience connect to the subject and feel the story.
+I added a video and mixed it with still images to help the audience connect with the subject and feel the story.

 Am I just a “photographer” anymore?
 I am a problem solver.
-I am at the core of what I do, an expert on understanding an audience and the subject and figuring out creative storytelling to connect the two.
+I am at the core of what I do: an expert at understanding an audience and the subject, and at crafting creative storytelling to connect the two.

-Maybe I need to tell people I am a “Communications Handyman” who is there to solve your problems.
-I not only can come in and diagnose your communications crisis and understand the pain, but I can also fix it.
+Maybe I need to tell people I am a “Communications Handyman” here to solve your problems.
+I can’t just come in and diagnose your communications crisis and understand the pain; I can also fix it.

 The downside to “Communications Handyman” is that it sounds like you will fix your problems the cheapest way.